NBC News regrets editing of Trayvon shooting call

 Zimmerman: He looks black.”

-NBC’s response contrasts with ESPN’s action following the use of the phrase “Chink in the Armor” by a commentator as well as in a headline, in referring to New York Knicks basketball star Jeremy Lin in February.
-ESPN promptly apologized, suspended the commentator and fired the headline writer.

-NBC News is owned by NBC Universal, a unit of Comcast Corp.
-ESPN is owned by Walt Disney Co.
+NBC News is owned by NBC Universal, a unit of Comcast Corp .